 The EMC Directive does not apply to devices that are deemed to be inherently benign in terms of electromagnetic interference.
-According to the definition under the EMC Directive Guide provided by the European Commission, a device is considered inherently benign if it has the following characteristics:
+According to the definition under the EMC Directive Guide, a device is considered inherently benign if it has the following characteristics:

-1. It is incapable of generating levels of electromagnetic emission that might cause other devices to do not operate as intended
+a.
+It is incapable of generating levels of electromagnetic emission that might cause other devices to not operate as intended, and

-2. It operates without unacceptable degradation in the presence of the electromagnetic disturbance in its intended environments
+b.
+It operates without unacceptable degradation in the presence of electromagnetic disturbance in its intended environments.

-Here are some examples of products that are excluded from the EMC Directive due to their inherently benign equipment classification:
+Here are some examples of products that are excluded from the EMC Directive due to the fact that they are considered inherently benign:

-The EMC Directive includes a list of harmonized standards that, if followed, shall help importers and manufacturers to comply with the technical requirements set out by the directive. .
-Below we list some harmonized standards for your reference.
+The EMC Directive includes a list of harmonised standards that, if followed, help importers and manufacturers comply with the technical requirements set out by the directive.
+Below, we list several harmonised standards.

 EN 61000 – Electromagnetic compatibility (EMC)

-EN 61000 represents one of the most important EN standards harmonized under the EMC Directive, as it contains specifications for electromagnetic compatibility of electrical and electronic systems, including the following:
+EN 61000 contains specifications for electromagnetic compatibility of electrical and electronic systems, including the following: